 When I got to the office on my first day, I loved that everyone was informed of me joining, and they had prepared a morning meet and greet session.
 The whole day was organized – the tasks were small and undemanding, such as setting up accounts and computers, as it should be.
 We also had a team lunch, which made it easier for me to get to know people a bit more.

 My first day in the office was sweet to say the least.

-Unfortunately due to corona restrictions at the time, I had to switch to remote working after just two days of starting.
+Unfortunately due to corona restrictions at the time, I had to switch to remote working after just two days of work.
 This meant that everything from meetings to interviews moved online.